 Dispose of the removed materials in a responsible manner and provide a disposal certificate.

-Supply, deliver, and install a new heavy-duty ClearVu sliding gate system.
+Supply, deliver, and install a new heavy-duty ClearVu or equivalent sliding gate system.

 Fit the new gate with a Centurion D10 smart gate industrial gate motor or equivalent.